 A Voluminous Layered Shag

-On thick hair, a layered shag is the timeless answer to weight, because internal layering takes out the bulk so the hair finally moves.
+On thick hair, a layered shag is the most direct answer to weight, because internal layering takes out the bulk so the hair finally moves.
 The same dense hair starts to swing and breathe.
 There is a particular lightness clients notice the second they shake it out.
 Here is how to ask for it:

 - Request internal thinning that keeps the surface full and healthy-looking.